IgA deficiency involves B cell defects. Prevalence ranges from 1/100 to 1/1000.

 Suspect selective IgA deficiency if patients have anaphylactic reactions to transfusions, take drugs that lead to IgA deficiency, or have recurrent infections or a suggestive family history.

-Confirm the diagnosis by measuring Ig levels and antibody titers after vaccines are given; an IgA level < 7mg/dL and normal IgG and IgM levels and antibody titers are diagnostic.
+Confirm the diagnosis by measuring Ig levels and antibody titers after vaccines are given; an IgA level < 7mg/dL (< 70 mg/L) and normal IgG and IgM levels and antibody titers are diagnostic.

 Give antibiotics as needed and, in severe cases, prophylactically.

-Avoid giving patients blood products that contain IgA.
+Avoid giving patients blood products or immune globulin that contain more than minimal amounts of IgA.